 SCHOOL COMMITTEE UPDATE

-There have been two School Committee meetings since my last E-blast.
-Below are summaries of those meetings:
+There have been three school committee meetings since my last E-blast.

 * * *